Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 3) Less amplification required.
 The effect of hearing through both ears enables the person to require less amplification.

 4) Auditory deprivation.
 Our sense of hearing comes from electrical signals arriving at the brain via our ears.
 If one side is deprived of stimulus then it can lose its ability to understand speech.
 If a person has an identical loss in both ears and wears only one hearing aid then the side without the hearing aid starts to become “lazy”.
-In later years, if that ear is subsequently fitted with a hearing aid then it can take a long time for that side of the brain to rehabilitate.
-In some cases it never catches up with the aided side.

-Given the cost of hearing aids it is easy to assume that the hearing aid dispenser is simply trying to sell you 2 hearing aids.
+Given the cost of hearing aids, it is easy to assume that the hearing aid dispenser is simply trying to sell you 2 hearing aids.
 Of course, some people only have a hearing loss in one ear and therefore only one hearing aid is needed.
 If the hearing aid dispenser tells you that 2 are required then without doubt you need 2.

 How much should I pay?

 Hearing aids provided by a qualified, registered hearing aid dispenser almost always include aftercare.
-This means that you should get at least 5 years use out of your hearing aids.
+This means that you should get at least 5 years of use out of your hearing aids.
 The only extra consideration is the cost of batteries which should amount to about £10 per hearing aid per year.
 A basic hearing aid should cost about £500 and a top technology hearing aid about £1500.
-These figures are usually doubled as 2 hearing aids are required more often than not.
-Companies charging much more than say £1800 or less than £500 should be treated with caution.

-During the life of the hearing aids (5 years minimum approximately) you can expect to have between 10 and 20 appointments with your hearing aid dispenser.
-Doing some simple calculations you can see that any company advertising “2 hearing aids for £495” has not based their business on actually selling 2 hearing aids for £495 or they would go out of business.
 To draw a simple analogy, if you were to ask a plumber to service your boiler for 1 hour, twice a year for 5 years then they would need to charge perhaps £500 labour over this period.
 This is without including the cost of the boiler itself.
-So if a boiler cost say £1000 and you wanted to include service for 5 years then you could expect to pay £1500.
-Any company offering boilers for £500 inclusive of 5 years servicing should naturally be treated with caution.
+So if a boiler costs say £1000 and you want to include service for 5 years then you could expect to pay £1500.
+Any company offering boilers for £500 inclusive of 5 years of servicing should naturally be treated with caution.

-t is possible to buy hearing aids by mail order but these obviously do not include professional fitting or aftercare.
+It is possible to buy hearing aids by mail order but these obviously do not include professional fitting or aftercare.
 They range from about £100 to £500 each.
 I suppose you could buy a boiler by mail order but you’d probably need a qualified person to fit it.

 Hearing aid technology